Pelicans' Holiday playing with 'rage' after finding peace - WDEF

 “I always feel like I’m aggressive, but (playoff) games are a little different where you can key in on a certain team and be able to study them for a long time because you know you have at least four games,” Holiday explained.
 “Mentally, just locking in to the matchup or the schemes or whatever it is, brings out a little more intensity.”

 Holiday was a big reason the sixth-seeded Pelicans swept third-seeded Portland in the first round of the postseason.
 He scored 33 points in Game 2 and 41 points in the clinching Game 4.
 His performances have been dynamic.
-He’s made big perimeter shots, such as his late 3 in Game 4, and he’s been a strong finisher at the rim – a big reason he shot about 57 percent for the series.
+He’s made big perimeter shots, such as his late 3-pointer in Game 4, and he’s been a strong finisher at the rim.
+He shot about 57 percent for the series.

 Defensively, he helped hold Portland All-Star guard Damian Lillard in check and came up with pivotal, late-game steals or blocks.